 For those reasons, if you have any GI issues whatsoever, I recommend avoiding products with sugar alcohols.

-Gums are processed additives used to thicken foods.
+Gums are additives used to thicken foods.
 BioTrust uses several different types (inulin, xanthan, arabic, guar).

-The problem with many gums is that your body can’t absorb and digest them, which can lead to gut health issues.
+The problem with many gums is that your body can’t absorb and digest them, which may lead to gut health issues.